asjosik1991/lattice-symmetries/python/tutorial.md

 \hat P |\psi\rangle=e^{2\pi i \phi}|\psi\rangle
 $$

-where $\hat P$ is the operator representing the permutation, $\psi$ is its eigenvector and $\phi$ is the rational number.
+where $\hat P$ is the operator representing the permutation, $\psi$ is a vector from the chosen sector and $\phi$ is the rational number.

-One can think about this list of tuples a list of symmetry generators with corresponding phases.
+One can think about this list of tuples as a list of symmetry generators with corresponding phases.
 If one considers only abelian symmetries, then the generator phases can be any rational number of the form $k/n$, where $n$ is the order of the generator and $k$ is a natural number.
 However, if the symmetry group is non-abelian, the phases should be chosen in a proper way,